devbnj/Permissioned-Blockchain/sawtooth/article2.md

 $ a2enmod proxy_http
 ```

-**INSTANCE:** Upon successful installation of Apache, the install kit sets up a 'htdocs' folder where the htmls can be stored.
+**INSTANCE:** Upon successful installation of Apache, the install kit sets up a 'htdocs' folder where the htmls get stored.
 ```
 # -- /var/www
 ```
-**LOCAL:** After the installation of Apache, get back to your local machine, fire up a web browser and check out the instance.
-The xx.xx.xxx.xxx represents the IP address that you can get from the console.
+**LOCAL:** After Apache’s installation, turn your attention to your local machine, fire up a web browser and check out the instance.
+The xx.xx.xxx.xxx represents the IPv4 address you can get from the Alibaba Cloud Console.
 ```
 http://xx.xx.xxx.xxx
 ```